RsyncProject/rsync/rsyncd.conf.5.md

     You can override the default backlog value when the daemon listens for connections.
 It defaults to 5.

-You may also include any module parameters in the global part of the config file, in which case the supplied value will override the default for that parameter.
+You may also include any [MODULE PARAMETERS](#) in the global part of the config file, in which case the supplied value will override the default for that parameter.

 You may use references to environment variables in the values of parameters.
 String parameters will have %VAR% references expanded as late as possible (when